OpenDroneMap/docs/source/tutorials.rst

   :height: 480
   :width: 640

 As this approach to flying can be take longer than typical flights, a pilot or team can fly a small area using the above approach.
-OpenDroneMap will generate a calibration file called cameras.json that then can be imported to be used to calibrate another flight that is more efficiently but, from a self calibration perspective, less accurately.
+OpenDroneMap will generate a calibration file called cameras.json that then can be imported to be used to calibrate another flight that is more efficiently flown.

 Vertically separated flight lines also improve accuracy, but less so than a camera that is forward facing by 5°.